andrewt3000/MachineLearning/transformer.md

 ## LLMS
 Autoregressive decoder only models, such as ChatGPT, generate text.
-These models were populare starting in 2022.
+These models became popular starting in 2022 with the success of ChatGPT.

 ## Additional Transformer References